Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 We can now check on other lower-priority things.

-- The pressure sensor MP3H6115A warm up time is; 20mS So turns out to be almost trivial as far as power saving circuitry usefulness.
+- The pressure sensor MP3H6115A warm-up time is 20mS, so it turns out to be almost trivial as far as power-saving circuitry usefulness.

-This is the likely final circuit when the PCB has been made.
+This is nearly the final PCB ready to be made.

 Vibration function;